LeoCodes21/vue-express-webpack-typescript/README.md

 # webpack-typescript

-> A Vue 2.2 Webpack and Typescript setup with hot reload, unit testing, code coverage, sass and bundling/minification.
+> A Vue 2.2 Express, Webpack and Typescript setup with hot reload, unit testing, code coverage, sass and bundling/minification.

 > This template is for Vue 2.2